victor-stone/entiendo/docs/usageRatings.md

-Here’s a summary of the utility scale from 1 to 10, based on how we’ve been applying it:
+Here’s a summary of the utility scale ("how common is an idiom, a usage meter) from 1 to 10, based on how we’ve been applying it:

 Score	Summary